Genusbiz/docs/users/reporting-on-data/analysis/use-an-analysis.md

 **Excluded**

-<span style="FONT-WEIGHT: normal">Items in a list are excluded if they have no connection to the selected items, and these items are displayed:
+Items in a list are excluded if they have no connection to the selected items, and these items are displayed:

 <table>